hailelagi/hailelagi.com/content/hacks/tsunami.md

 #### Lifetimes, Fragmentation & Alignment

 What really happens when you dynamically need memory?
-The compiler throws up its hand decides it [can't figure it out](https://en.wikipedia.org/wiki/Undecidable_problem).
+The compiler throws up its hand and decides it [can't figure it out](https://en.wikipedia.org/wiki/Undecidable_problem).
 You do it.

-When the need arises... as it often does, you politely ask a kernel for some (and sometimes it says no!), and even when it does say yes, it typically lies to you about what you're getting -- and once you get it, it's this weird stuff that you doesn't make sense to your program and eventually... you have to give it back otherwise memory keeps growing forever (B)OOM.
+When the need arises... as it often does, you politely ask a kernel for some (and sometimes it says no!), and even when it does say yes, it typically lies to you about what you're getting -- and once you get it, it's this weird stuff that doesn't make sense to your program and eventually... you have to give it back otherwise memory keeps growing forever (B)OOM.

 Let's recap:

+- You need to ask for memory
 - You need to keep _track of this memory_ -- it's _lifetime_
 - You need to give it back

-As it turns out keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph and packaging it into nice APIs.
-In automatic garbage collection algorithms such as tracing algorithm // mark and sweep serve this function otherwise:
+As it turns out, the hard part is in the middle, keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph and packaging it into nice APIs so nice, it's essentially automatic!
+Algorithms such as the tracing algorithm // mark and sweep serve this function and much more sophisticated systems exist in real languages, otherwise:

 1. In C - malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
 2. reference counting
-3. DIY <-- (we're here, oh no!)
+3. [DIY](https://zig.guide/standard-library/allocators/) <-- (we're here, oh no!)

 Why are we resorting to such a low, possibly error prone approach?